 Table of Contents

-Coco Gauff Biography is a story of skill, determination, and progress on one of the biggest stages in sports.
-Gauff’s rise from practicing on public courts to winning a Grand Slam trophy in New York has inspired new tennis fans all over the world.
+Coco Gauff Biography is an account of ability, will and development in one of the largest stages in sports.
+The story of Gauff who started by playing on the open courts and reached winning a Grand Slam trophy in New York has made new tennis fans worldwide.

 Early Life and Background